-SEA EAGLE II is currently the world's largest aluminum sailing yacht.
-Project 410, the $85\,\mathrm{m}$ / $250\,\mathrm{ft}$ sloop, now in build at Royal Huisman, will take over this title on delivery.
-Nearly $60\,\mathrm{m}$ years of aluminum yacht-building experience have provided the shipyard with a level of expertise in constructing hulls of this material that few shipyards can match.
+SEA EAGLE II is one of the world's largest aluminum sailing yachts.
+Nearly 60 years of aluminum yacht-building experience have provided the shipyard with a level of expertise in constructing hulls of this material that few shipyards can match.
 This is especially true for sailing yachts of this size.
 The advantages are equally large: lightness, acceleration, strength and fuel-efficiency being just a few characteristics of a true sailing yacht versus a heavy, sail-assisted motor yacht.

-A true sailor's yacht - practical, powerful, safe and easily managed

-The inspiration behind SEA EAGLE II was her visionary owner, who began to formulate his ideas while circumnavigating his first yacht, the 43m / 142ft sloop SEA EAGLE (I), also built by Royal Huisman (and now exploring the world again as Ravenger, under new ownership).
+A true sailor's yacht - practical, powerful, safe and easily managed The inspiration behind SEA EAGLE II was her visionary owner, who began to formulate his ideas while circumnavigating his first yacht, the 43m / 142ft sloop SEA EAGLE (I), also built by Royal Huisman (and now exploring the world again as Ravenger, under new ownership).

 The owner had a very clear vision of the priorities for his next project.
 The brief for SEA EAGLE II was to create an extremely comfortable and spacious yacht with good sea keeping and exceptional amenities for both guests and crew.
-She had to offer outstanding passagemaking performance so that the owner could take in as much of the world under sail as possible.
+She had to offer outstanding passage-making performance so that the owner could take in as much of the world under sail as possible.
 She had to be a true sailor's yacht - practical, powerful, safe and easily managed.
 Finally, she had to be functional, favoring simplicity and reliability over unnecessary frills.
 And that is the yacht that Royal Huisman has so successfully delivered - with a good deal of team pride.
 SEA EAGLE II is almost twice the length and five times the volume of her predecessor - the largest project undertaken by the shipyard to date.